liquidev/rapid/README.md

  - Don't worry about using global variables.
 They are a very useful tool, especially for game resource storage.
-You should only avoid them in libraries.
+You should only avoid them in libraries, which should use state objects instead.
  - Draw in batches whenever possible.
 This reduces the amount of time the CPU has to spend sending data to the GPU, making your game run better.
  - Compile your game with `--opt:speed`.
-The performance vs compile time tradeoff is not as terrible as you might think, especially when compiling to C code.
+The performance vs compile time tradeoff is not as terrible as you might think, especially when using `nim c` (and not `nim cpp` or something else).

+## Legal

+The rapid game engine is licensed under the MIT license.
+It makes use of third-party libraries, which must be properly attributed within products making use of rapid.

+The `lib/licenses` module has the licenses available at compile-time.
+Check it out for instructions on including the licenses in your game.